extenda/tf-module-gcp-project/modules/external-roles/README.md

-This module is for creating specific iam roles in specific projects for existing service account.
+This module is intended to create specific IAM roles in specific projects for the existing service account.

-Module accept a list of service accounts, projects and roles in next data structure passed to roles_map variable:
+The module accepts a list of service accounts, projects and roles.
+The following data structure is passed to roles_map variable:

 ```
-service-account@project_id.iam.gserviceaccount.com:
+service-account1@project_id.iam.gserviceaccount.com:
   external_project1_id :
     - roles/role1
     - roles/role2
   external_project2_id :
     - roles/role3
     - roles/role4
+service-account2@project_id.iam.gserviceaccount.com:
+  external_project3_id :
+    - roles/role5
+    - roles/role6
 ```

 See [example](../../examples/external-roles) of using the module